 But, it ain’t all roses.
 Stuff will suck a lot of times.
 It will be hard.
 That’s just inherent to the culture of being self-made.
 I mean hey, busting your ass, coming up from nothing is basically, like – 80% of rap music, right?

-As new entrepreneurs set off into the business world, there are some things they should know, what to expect and what to do when things don’t go as planned.
+As a new entrepreneur being set off into the business world, there are some things they should know, what to expect and what to do when things don’t go as planned.

 Check out these four things to keep in mind when it feels like the sky is falling.